 Copenhagen is a fantastic city where the old and the new merge harmoniously.
 The beautiful and colorful architectural styles from different historical eras meet the contemporary minimalist Danish Design.
 This combination makes Copenhagen so unique and interesting.

 Copenhagen isn’t really a very big city, so you can explore everything perfectly by foot.
 That is why it’s so important that you’re aware of how cold it can be during the winter.Be sure to bring warm clothing.
 Don’t forget a warm coat, hat, scarf and gloves, because you will definitely need them.
-Below you can find a couple of my favorites.

 Although there is well organized public transport, we prefered discovering the city by foot.
 This way we could absorb Copenhagen in all its splendor.